Teaser Trailer Released For Scarlet Hood and the Wicked Wood

 Graphics: The comic book art style looks great.

-Sound: The music and soundtrack are awesome
+Sound: The music and soundtrack are fantastic

 Granblue Fantasy: Versus